cloudflare/pingora/pingora_tutorial/start.md

 ### Pingora Tutorial

+The Cargo.lock and Cargo.toml are provided in the Pingora crate if you so choose to use them.
+Both have been labeled with the prefix of `tutorial_` so you will need to change their names before starting this tutorial.
+Having that will prevent you from needing to cargo add any crates that may be required to start up any of this code.
+If you don't want to use that then we will also make sure to point out the exact imports that we're using in each section.

+So with that out of the way, lets begin our Pingora tutorial.

 ## Introduction

 Before we begin building a full proxy server, we need a simple server to test and demonstrate our proxy’s functionality.
 In this tutorial, we’ll start by setting up a basic test web server in Rust that will display a simple message when accessed.
 This will help us verify that our proxy server is routing requests correctly.
+The server has alreadydy been built in it's entirety inside of the pingora_tutorial/src/test_server.rs, but this tutorial will explain the code inside that folder so you better understand it and are able to run or modify the code as you see fit.

+Thank you for using pingora

-Step 1: Start the Test Web Server
+## Step 1: Start the Test Web Server

-## Step 1 creating the server

 To begin, let’s create a basic server function that listens on a specified address and handles incoming client connections.
 This server will allow us to test the future code we’ll write for the proxy server.

 ```rust
 use std::io::{Read, Write};
 use std::net::{TcpListener, TcpStream};